The emperor’s favourite horse was shod with gold. It had a golden shoe

 on their backs.
 “How sweet it is here–how beautiful it is!”

-“I’m accustomed to better things,” said the beetle.
+“I’m comfortable with better things,” said the beetle.
 “Do you call

-_this_ beautiful?
-Why, there is not so much as a dung-heap.”
+this beautiful?
+Why, there isn’t even a dung-heap.”

 Then he went on, under the shadow of a great stack, and found a